 Top Tips to Manage Your Loan During Uncertain Times

 First of all, it’s normal to feel a sense of financial uncertainty when our ‘normal’ day to day lives have been flipped on their heads.
-We know from talking to our customers and community during New Zealand’s first lockdown, that many of you may have experienced a change in financial circumstances – and that’s ok!
+We know from talking to our customers and community during last year's lockdown, that many of you may have experienced a change in financial circumstances – and that’s ok!
 What’s important to remember is that the staff at Instant Finance are definitely part of the ‘team of 5 million’ and we’re genuinely here for you to lean on when it comes to getting through financial hardship.
 Chat with us online, call us on 0800 760 000 or when possible, come into your local branch to chat about your personal circumstances.

 1. Talk to us about your concerns